SaptaDey/scientific-research-claude-extension/GITHUB_SUBMISSION_GUIDE.md

 ## 🎉 Submission Ready!

-The ASR-GoT Desktop Extension is completely ready for GitHub publication and Claude submission.
+The scientific-research-claude Desktop Extension is completely ready for GitHub publication and Claude submission.
 All requirements are met, documentation is comprehensive, and the extension provides genuine value to the scientific research community.

 **Next Steps:**
 1. Create GitHub repository